adwinsky/skyscraper/README.md

 ## What is consider to be added?

-* POST requests support
-* Reattempt fetching on errors
+* Fetch reattempt on errors
-* Redirects support
 * Testing mode - downloading only small amount of records, and showing how they would look in database
 * Ruby < 1.9 versions support
 * Redis, ActiveRecord cache and storage